Oliver Russell, 2nd Baron Ampthill: Viceroy of India

 When Lord Curzon's tenure came to an end in 1904, Russell was chosen to act as the Viceroy of India until the appointment of a new Viceroy.
 Russell served from April to December 1904 as Viceroy of India.
 During his tenure, the proponents of a separate province of Orissa submitted a petition to this effect to Russell.
 However, Russell rejected all demands to create a separate province of Orissa and include areas from Madras Presidency in it.

 As Viceroy, Russell was loyal to Curzon and successfully countered the efforts of St John Brodrick, 1st Earl of Midleton, the Secretary of State for India, who wanted to introduce anti-Curzon policies.
 However, he was unsuccessful against Lord Kitchener, who tightened his stranglehold over the military department.

 Later life

 On returning to England in 1906, Russell took up the cause of Indians in South Africa.
 He chaired an advisory committee on Indian students in the United Kingdom but disagreed with the Secretary of State for India John Morley on the issue of constitutional reforms.
 In 1909, Russell wrote an introduction to Joseph Doke's book M. K. Gandhi: an Indian Patriot in South Africa.
+On 13 July 1909, Lord Ampthill was appointed a Deputy Lieutenant of Bedfordshire.

+On his return to England in 1906 he was commissioned as a Major in the 3rd (Bedfordshire Militia) Battalion, Bedfordshire Regiment commanded by his kinsman Herbrand Russell, 11th Duke of Bedford.
+On 21 June 1908 the militia regiment became part of the Special Reserve and on that day he succeeded the Duke as Lieutenant-Colonel in command.
+The 3rd (Reserve) Battalion, Bedfordshire Regiment was mobilised under Ampthill's command on the outbreak of World War I and carried out its wartime role of training reinforcements for the Bedfordshire Regiment.
+Meanwhile, Ampthill commanded the 8th (Service) Battalion, Bedfordshire Regiment, and 13th (Labour) Battalion, Leicestershire Regiment.
+He was twice mentioned in dispatches and promoted to Brevet Colonel for his war services.
+He became Honorary Colonel of 3rd Bedfords after the war.

-On 13July 1909, Lord Ampthill was appointed a Deputy Lieutenant of Bedfordshire.
-He then went on to fight in the First World War, during which he was twice mentioned in despatches, and was one of the co-founders of the National Party in 1917.
-He retired from the service in 1926 with the rank of colonel.
+He was one of the co-founders of the National Party in 1917.
 Lord Ampthill was President of The Magic Circle.